Open Banking in Nigeria: Complete Data Privacy & Security Guide

 • Create shared security frameworks between banks and fintechs

-• Coordinate real-time incident response
+• Coordinate real-time incident response procedures

-• Appoint a Data Protection Officer (DPO)
+• Appoint a qualified Data Protection Officer (DPO)

 • Conduct regular Privacy Impact Assessments (PIAs)